 BreakThru partnered with Second Life developers The Vesuvius Group to design and build both virtual facilities.
 The design of BreakThru Island has followed best practices in UDL, including assistive technologies (AT) and alternative media for virtual environments, and it was constructed to be maximally accessible according to the WCAG 2.0 standards.
 Georgia Tech researchers also worked to implement solutions to address common disability access issues, such as ensuring low vision/blindness access to the Second Life platform through a Second Life-specific screen reader, a "guide dog" to locate objects within the virtual world.

 To build virtual learning environments for individuals with disabilities, proper design principles are required.
 Therefore, a virtual learning environment requires opportunities for differentiated learning opportunities, mentoring preferences, and academic choices.
 For many adolescents and adults with disabilities, learning presents a substantial barrier and has a negative impact on academic and employment outcomes.
 In helping to design e-mentoring opportunities throughout the BreakThru activities, attention was paid toward incorporating the principles of universal design within the virtual environment.
+Much of the architecture on the island takes inspiration from real-world universally designed structures.
+Ramps are used in place of stairs, doorways and sidewalks are scaled appropriately for wheelchair access, and information is provided through multiple means on signage and interactive devices.
+A BreakThru participant who uses alternative input devices or is a wheelchair user in real life can expect an accessible experience from a mentoring session taking place on BreakThru Island.

 Furthermore, BreakThru Island has grown and developed across the project’s lifespan.
 In Years 2 and 3 of the project, the island was further expanded to include interactive 3D objects that function as a web browser to access the BreakThru website, accessible visual aesthetic for all structures in VLRHS, and landscaping for aesthetics and visual privacy.
 To improve the user experience and facilitate increased use of the island beyond mentoring, additions included a marketplace area for use of game currency for “vanity rewards” to incentivize commitment to project and a weekly payment system of small stipends in game currency.
 In addition, interactive elements including vehicles (bicyles, boats, balloons, wheelchairs), science demonstrations (solar system, nuclear reactions), and dance floor were added.
 Mentoring activities were enhanced through the addition of a private mentor lounge and lighthouse meeting space bridging islands to allow students from both groups to meet.
 Finally, accessibility of the island was further increased through extra accessibility markup language to describe orientation in text for low vision/blind users.